2018 Audi Q5

-Is the 2018 Audi Q5 a good car?
 Edmunds experts have compiled a robust series of ratings and reviews for the 2018 Audi Q5 and all model years in our database.
 Our rich content includes expert reviews and recommendations for the 2018 Q5 featuring deep dives into trim levels and features, performance, mpg, safety, interior, and driving.
 Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.

-Our Review Process All of our reviews are written by a member of Edmunds' editorial team of expert car reviewers.
+This review was written by a member of Edmunds' editorial team of expert car reviewers.
 Our team drives every car you can buy.
 We put the vehicles through rigorous testing, evaluating how they drive and comparing them in detail to their competitors.

 We're also regular people like you, so we pay attention to all the different ways people use their cars every day.
 We want to know if there's enough room for our families and our weekend gear and whether or not our favorite drink fits in the cupholder.
 Our editors want to help you make the best decision on a car that fits your life.

 What's a good price for a New 2018 Audi Q5?